sudogene/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all of the student’s tags by typing `t/` without specifying any tags after it.
+* Take note that editing the details of a student will also propagate the changes on the training panel.
+* Be careful when editing dismissal times, as this might automatically remove students from scheduled trainings if the updated dismissal time on the same day of the week is now later than the time of the student's scheduled trainings.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com d1/1600` Edits the phone number and email address of the 1st student in the displayed student list to be `91234567` and `johndoe@example.com` respectively.
 This also changes his Monday's dismissal time to 1600.